-What can the companies do to avoid breaching OECD Guidelines and avoid complaints?
-Due dilligence is a key concept in the OECD Guidelines
+What can companies do to avoid breaching OECD Guidelines and avoid complaints?
+Due diligence is a key concept in the OECD Guidelines and entails the identification and prevention of potential adverse impact.

-The Mediation and Complaints-Handling Institution for Responsible Business Conduct deals with cases relating to non-compliance of the OECD Guidelines for Multinational Enterprises.
-The Institution is the OECD’s Contact Point in Denmark and is responsible for raising awareness of what responsible business conduct entails.
+The Mediation and Complaints-Handling Institution for Responsible Business Conduct is the OECD National Contact Point (NCP) in Denmark.
+The institution deals with cases of whether Danish companies, public authorities or civil society organisations act in compliance with the principles set up by the OECD guidelines.
+The institution is also responsible for raising awareness of what responsible business conduct entails.

 Private and public companies, organisations and authorities can be the subject of complaints.
 The complaint follows a number of steps from assessment to mediation or investigation and statement by the Institution.
 The case handling must be carried out within the recommended timeframe.